laurentmackay/CPM_RD_matlab/README.md

 ## Installation
-The repository should be downloaded and placed somewhere that MATLAB can access.
-Furthermore, its base directory should be added to the MATLAB path (all subsequent modifications to the path are handled algorithmically).
+The repository should be downloaded and placed somewhere that MATLAB can access (and added to its path).

 One may use the following commands in the command line to download and open the library: